dewet99/octoco-crypto-app-ts/README.md

     ```bash
     npm run dev
     ```
-4. The web app should open automatically inside your default browser.
+4. Open the displayed link in your browser.

 ## Usage
 Click on stuff until stuff happens.
 That's about the extent of the functionality.
 To be more specific: click on the coin name, and the coin's details page will open.